 Keeping your inventory and sales records in one ledger is easy when you sell in just one location.
 As you add online sales channels and expand to wholesale, pulling together all your inventory and sales records requires more time.

-Because of this problem, one of Stitch’s core features is integrating all your sales channels to make comprehensive sales records automatic.
+Because of this problem, Stitch Labs inventory management software integrates all your sales channels to make comprehensive sales records automatic.
 Using an inventory management program, like Stitch, means that all your various sales records are in one place, plus costs and inventory totals are tallied automatically.

 Having cost and inventory records in one place means far less counting during year-end inventory.
 You can export your inventory totals to a Google spreadsheet to use during your physical inventory count, and you can save everything to a file format your accountant can use.